christopher-simons/Onemax/README.md

 evolutionary computing.
 This implementation is a genetic algorithm.

-This repository comprises three files: individual.py - a class representing an individual bitstring. onemax.py - the implementation of the algorithm. one_max_results.plot - a gnuplot script for plotting the fitness curves acheived.
+This repository comprises three files: individual.py - a class representing an individual bitstring;
+  onemax.py - the implementation of the algorithm; and one_max_results.plot - a gnuplot script for plotting the fitness curves acheived.